sirin-labs/crowdsale-smart-contract/README.md

 | 13th day | 525 |
 | 14th day | 500 |

+#### Refund Route - SRN tokens with guarentee

+Investors can choose to buy SRN tokens with guarentee. refund routh rates are 50% of the regular rate (starting from 500 SRNs for 1 ETH at the first day and ending at 250 SRNs for 1 ETH at the last day of the crowdsale).

+SRN tokens and the ETH used to buy it are deposited to a RefundVault contract owned by the SirinCrowdsale contract.

+Investors bought SRNs on the refund routh can get refund of their ETH or claim their SRN tokens only after the crowdsale ends.
+Refund ETH period is limited to 60 days after the crowdsale ends.
+SRN token claim is not limited.

+Any of the actions (refund ETH and SRN token claim) can be executed by the investor directly on the contract.
+Any of the actions (refund ETH and SRN token claim) can be done on parts of the amount.

+In case of refund ETH, the proprotinal amount of SRN tokens will be transfered to Sirin Wallet.
+In case of SRN token claim, the proprotinal amount of ETH will be transfered to Sirin ETH Wallet.
+In Case of partial action the remaining ETH and SRN tokens will be available to more refund or claim actions according to the refund period and updated amounts.

 ## Develop

 * Contracts are written in [Solidity][solidity] and tested using [Truffle][truffle] and [testrpc][testrpc].